Paul-Orlando/web-research-hub/README.md

 ## Roadmap

 - [ ] Source credibility weighting in the synthesis step
-- [ ] Document upload + vector search (ChromaDB), so research
+- [ ] Document upload + vector search (ChromaDB) — draw on
-      can draw on both live web results and uploaded documents
+      both live web results and uploaded documents
-- [ ] MCP client integration — call the existing Pinecone
+- [ ] Academic search — add a dedicated academic source type
-      Agentic Search MCP Server as an additional tool for
+      routing subtasks to an arXiv/Semantic Scholar API, exposed as an additional tool in the MCP Server
-      source_type: "academic" subtasks, pulling from the
-      embedded ArXiv research corpus alongside live web search
-- [ ] Academic-specific search APIs (arXiv, Semantic Scholar)
-- [ ] Real-time streaming token output from the Summarizer, rather than waiting for the full report to complete
+- [ ] Real-time streaming token output from the Summarizer
-- [ ] Persistent, database-backed session storage — current
+- [ ] Persistent, database-backed session storage
-      sessions are in-memory and reset on backend restart

 ---